 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
 Any such cases will be kept under constant review assessing the impact of the support.

 We therefore ensure that:

 Abuse is defined as a form of maltreatment of a child which involves inflicting harm or failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing the ill treatment of others – this can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 Children may be abused in a family, institutional or community setting by those known to them or by others, e.g. via the internet.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by one or multiple adults or other children.

 Emotional abuse is defined as the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child’s emotional development.
 This may involve conveying to a child that they are worthless, unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child the opportunities to express their views, deliberately silencing them, ‘making fun’ of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children, such as interactions that are beyond their developmental capability, overprotection and limitation of exploration and learning, or preventing the child from participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying, including cyberbullying, causing the child to frequently feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, but it may also occur alone.